 “The festival is curated by active audience members.
-In the true style of postmodernism, they are going to be leading on their own interpretive narrative.”
+In the true postmodernism style, they will lead on their own interpretive narrative.”

 KAZIMIR: – If authenticity and participation are indeed what people want today, how does your festival program provide that?
 Could you tell more about the radio navigation and the search for the story through the smoke and projected images?

 LENNIE: – The gallery space is curated with TV monitors, video projectors, smoke, transmitter, and radio frequencies.
-25 films are playing simultaneously.
-The audience is immersed in the moving image… literally.
-The audio from the Award-Winning and Finalists Films is herd only via headphones on portable radios.
-(Every audience member will receive a personal miniature radio on entering the space).
-The radio will guide, navigate the audience through the gallery space, the audience must search for each ‘story.’
+25 films are playing simultaneously, and the audience is immersed in the moving image… literally.
+The award-Winning and Finalists Film’s audio is heard only via headphones on portable radios.
+(Every audience member will receive a miniature radio upon entering the space).
+The radio will guide and navigate the audience through the gallery space; the audience must search for each ‘story.’

 KAZIMIR: – Here is our artistic experiment: will the audience create their own narrative to make sense of the work, or will they, like an obedient soul, look for the original story?
-DYSPLA will interview willing audience members about their experience to see if they either consciously or subconsciously, alter the narrative.
+DISPLAY will interview willing audience members about their experience to see if they consciously or subconsciously alter the narrative.

 DT500MAG: – What is the DIMIF experience?

-KAZIMIR: – We want the audience to experience what it feels like to be neurodivergent; how it feels to be disoriented and to accept the organized chaos as their ‘right of passage’ into their own extraordinary imagination.
+KAZIMIR: – We want the audience to experience what it feels like to be neurodivergent, how it feels to be disoriented and to accept the organised chaos as their ‘right of passage’ into their own extraordinary imagination.

 DT500MAG: – Could you tell us more about the Dyslexic Aesthetic?

-KAZIMIR: – We are still exploring the concept of the Dyslexic Aesthetic.
-DIMIF is the major starting point.
-What connects our filmmakers though – in particular, our award-winners, is an immediate and poignant sense of engagement.
-The audience is connected emotionally with the characters, making their narrative and their message accessible and relatable.
-The audience feels present in the story, and therefore, invested in it.
+KAZIMIR: – We are still exploring the concept of the Dyslexic Aesthetic, and DIMIF is the central starting point.
+What connects our filmmakers, in particular, our award-winners, is an immediate and poignant sense of engagement.
+The audience emotionally bonds with the characters, making their narrative and message accessible and relatable.
+The audience felt present in the story and invested in it.
 The Industry Panel Discussion on the 15th Match will also discuss this further.

 DT500MAG: – What is the Industry Panel Discussion?

 LENNIE: – The Industry Panel Discussion is on the Dyslexic Aesthetic.
-It will take place on the second night of the festival, the 15th of March 2018 at 7:30 PM.
+It will take place on the second night of the festival, the 15th of March 2018, at 7:30 PM.
 It will essentially be an academic conversation on the Dyslexic Aesthetic and will be the pinnacle of our current findings.
-We are very excited to have some of the top industry professionals on our panel, who will hopefully approach the topic from different creative, as well as scientific angles, drawing on their own experiences and insights.
-The panel will be chaired by Deborah Williams from the Creative Diversity Network.
+We are very excited to have some of the top industry professionals on our panel, who will hopefully approach the topic from different creative and scientific angles, drawing on their own experiences and insights.
+The meeting will be chaired by Deborah Williams from the Creative Diversity Network.
 Save the date if you’re up for a debate!
-Tickets for the Panel Discussion are £10 and can be booked here: www.dyspla.com
+Tickets for the Panel Discussion are £10 and can be booked here: www.dyspla.com.

 DT500MAG: – Who is the Creative Diversity Network?

-LENNIE: – Deborah Williams is CEO of the Creative Diversity Network – the body funded by the UK’s major broadcasters, which brings together organizations across the UK television industry to promote, celebrate and share good practice around the diversity agenda.
-As CEO, Deborah is responsible for the strategic direction of CDN, delivering all aspects of the organization’s activities; including the ground-breaking Diamond diversity monitoring scheme, diversity talent databases, online resources, and the CDN awards.
+LENNIE: – Deborah Williams is CEO of the Creative Diversity Network – the body funded by the UK’s major broadcasters, which brings together organisations across the UK television industry to promote, celebrate and share good practices around the diversity agenda.
+As CEO, Deborah is responsible for the strategic direction of CDN, delivering all aspects of the organisation’s activities, including the ground-breaking Diamond diversity monitoring scheme, diversity talent databases, online resources, and the CDN awards.

 DT500MAG: – Could you give some info about the next festival, any information for the new participants and new fans?

 LENNIE: – The next festival is currently in its very early stages.
-We plan to hold it in 2020, and our call for entries will open this October.
+We pplannedto hold it in 2020, and our call for entries will open this October.
 Filmmakers will be able to send us their submissions through FilmFreeway.
 FilmFreeway: October 2018 submissions https://filmfreeway.com/DYSPLAInternationalMovingImageFestival

 DT500MAG: – RAPTURE!